No word is so misused as the word "cowardly."

 One might ask whether word choice matters here.
 What's in a word, after all?
 What is a description of an act compared with an act itself?
 But I think that this laissez faire approach to language is a mistake, and this has been known for a long time.
 Confucius long ago pointed to the political dangers of saying what is not meant.
 If language is the medium of thought, then loose language undermines proper thought.
 As Pascal put it, let us labor to think well, for such is the beginning of morality.

 Theodore Dalrymple.
 "Slippery Words and Evil Deeds."
 Library of Law and Liberty (February 9, 2015).

 Reprinted with permission of Library of Law and Liberty.

 Theodore Dalrymple is a former psychiatrist and prison doctor.
-He writes a column for the London Spectator, contributes frequently to the Daily Telegraph, and is a contributing editor of the Manhattan Institute's City Journal.
-He lives in France and is the author of The Proper Procedure and Other Stories, Out Into The Beautiful World, Admirable Evasions: How Psychology Undermines Morality, Spoilt Rotten: The Toxic Cult of Sentimentality, Farewell Fear, The New Vichy Syndrome: Why European Intellectuals Surrender to Barbarism, Not With a Bang But a Whimper: The Politics and Culture of Decline, In Praise of Prejudice: The Necessity of Preconceived Ideas, Our Culture, What's Left of It: The Mandarins and the Masses, Life at the Bottom: The Worldview That Makes the Underclass, and So Little Done.Copyright © 2015 Library of Law and Liberty
+He is a contributing editor of the Manhattan Institute's City Journal and the Dietrich Weismann Fellow at the Manhattan Institute.
+He lives in France and is the author of The Terror of Existence: From Ecclesiastes to Theatre of the Absurd, The Proper Procedure and Other Stories, Out Into The Beautiful World, Admirable Evasions: How Psychology Undermines Morality, Spoilt Rotten: The Toxic Cult of Sentimentality, Farewell Fear, The New Vichy Syndrome: Why European Intellectuals Surrender to Barbarism, Not With a Bang But a Whimper: The Politics and Culture of Decline, In Praise of Prejudice: The Necessity of Preconceived Ideas, Our Culture, What's Left of It: The Mandarins and the Masses, Life at the Bottom: The Worldview That Makes the Underclass, and So Little Done.Copyright © 2015 Library of Law and Liberty

 back to top